Table of Contents

 - Extreme fatigue

-Generally, cocaine detox and withdrawal takes about a week, however the length and severity of withdrawal varies based on the length of time the individual was abusing cocaine and the usual amount of cocaine consumption.
+Generally, cocaine detox takes about a week.
+The length and level of withdrawal symptoms are based on the length of time the person was using cocaine.
+It also depends on the usual amount of cocaine used daily.

 Cocaine Addiction Recovery

 Treating cocaine addiction is the next step.
 This will involve a multi-pronged approach that centers on therapy.
 Therapy helps the person unwind the trigger response and reflex to use.
 This pattern is what keeps them stuck in addiction and must be unlearned.

 - Contingency management (CM)

 - Dialectical behavior therapy (DBT)